Food stamp enrollment falls to 8-year low as Trump clamps down on fraud, economy improves

 The USDA official noted that much like jobless numbers, the number of enrollees in SNAP tends to fluctuate month by month.
 But the official added that the agency expects about 8.8 million to leave the program in the next 10 years.

-SNAP, which was formerly known as the Food Stamps Program, is a federal program that provides grocery assistance for low and no-incomes people in the U.S. To qualify for the program, individuals must make 130 percent or less of the federal poverty level based on the household size.
+SNAP, which was formerly known as the Food Stamps Program, is a federal program that provides grocery assistance for people out of work or with low incomes living in the U.S. To qualify for the program, individuals must make 130 percent or less of the federal poverty level based on the household size.

 The program is meant to help people buy nutritional items like breads, vegetables, dairy products and meats, while barring them from purchasing alcoholic beverages, tobacco products and household supplies and paper products among other items.